Skip to main content

 Care Guide

-Plant in full sun to partial shade in moist, moderately fertile soil with a pH of 5.5–7.0.
+Plant in full sun to partial shade in moist moderately fertile soil at pH 5.5-7.0.
 Space 12 inches (30 cm) apart.
 Tolerates a wide range of soil types including heavy clay, provided moisture is adequate during the growing season.
-In garden settings, grow the double-flowered 'Flore Pleno' to prevent self-seeding.
-Water during prolonged dry spells — foliage may go partially dormant in summer drought but recovers with autumn moisture.
-Feed lightly with a balanced fertiliser in early spring.
-Handle with gloves — the sap causes contact dermatitis in sensitive individuals.
+In garden settings, the double-flowered 'Flore Pleno' cultivar is the safer choice since it does not self-seed.
+Water during prolonged dry spells — the foliage may go partially dormant in summer drought but recovers with autumn moisture.
+Feed lightly with a balanced fertilizer in early spring.
+The sap causes contact dermatitis in sensitive individuals; gloves are advisable when handling fresh stems and leaves.

 Pruning